 I’m working on an independent project with the goal to empower public & third sector decision-makers to make better informed decisions about the societal role and impact of tech; To be more attuned to the complexities and thorny issues at the intersection of tech & social systems.

-This is a current evolution of what started out as a book idea that I called “Responsible Tech – A Pragmatist’s Guide”.
-This working title (!) is likely to still change, but the goal is set:
+This is a current evolution of what started out as a book idea that I called “Getting Tech Right”.

 The goal is to offer accessible, pragmatic guidelines for how to approach decisions that involve technology, and to approach them with a focus on public interest, citizen empowerment and civil rights in mind.
 To steer the ship not towards scaling and efficiency but towards empowerment and resilience.